hps/hps.github.io/04-recurring.md

 new_customer.customer_status = HpsPayPlanCustomerStatus.ACTIVE
 {% endhighlight %}

-Securesubmit allows you to easily setup reoccuring payments on a tokenized credit card.
+{% highlight ruby %}
+# coming soon
+{% endhighlight %}

+{% highlight js %}
+// coming soon
+{% endhighlight %}

 ## Creating a Payment Method for a Customer

+Follow the example below to create a new Payment Method for a customer.The object payPlanService was defined in the customer creation example code above.

- Create Payment Method
+> Create Payment Method

 {% highlight csharp %}
 var paymentMethod = new HpsPayPlanPaymentMethod